 Like any good argument though, I can’t hide behind broad rhetoric and easily dismissible comments.
 I need proof, or evidence, that shows my argument rather than tells it.

 Here are ten reasons why amusement parks suck:

-Can’t stress the line factor enough in this article.
+I can’t stress the line factor enough in this article.
 The endless wait.
 The sweltering heat.
-The incessant small talk between fellow rides.
+The incessant small talk between fellow riders.
 It just sucks.
-And the worst part is, the ride only lasts about 120 seconds and then its back to reality — more waiting, more contact with people you don’t really care about.
+And the worst part is, the ride only lasts about 120 seconds, and then it’s back to reality: more waiting, more contact with people you don’t really care about.

 What I’m getting at is that prices at amusement parks – just like any other venue of entertainment be it movie theaters or concert halls – continue to rise even though our demand for them has lessened over the years.
 (Note: “our demand” refers to twenty-somethings and frat bros who are more likely reading this than little kids, or at least I hope).

-$5 for a cotton candy – are you kidding me? $55 for an all day pass?
+$5 for cotton candy?
+Are you kidding me? $55 for an all-day pass?
 Don’t be outrageous.
-And the best, $20 locker charge if you want to use the water park?
+The $20 locker charge if you want to use the water park?
 No thanks; I’d rather get ticketed for public nudity.
 At least I’d have a story to tell.

 To paraphrase Austin Powers, only two things scare me — nuclear war and carnies.